joinplank/dynamic_NFT/README.md

 The Automotive Registration Agency (ARA) will be the manager of the smart contract.

-The NFT will contain unalterable information about car characteristics:
+The NFT will contain information about car characteristics:

 - Brand and model
 - Chassis Serial Number